franky3-git/vanilla-javascript-shopping-cart/README.md

 2. loop through each item of the cart and display it in the product-cart-container
 3. call renderCart function each time you add item in the cart array

+### update the total in the cart
+1. create updateTotal function
+2. use the reduce function to sum of the product cart array price
+3. set the total to the total in the UI
+4. call the updateTotal function each time you add item in the cart array